69 Stylish Backyard Ideas for a Dreamy Retreat

 To build on that idea, you can try layering rugs in your outdoor space.
 Start with a simple jute rug as a base, then add a smaller, more decorative rug on top.
 It really elevates the look and makes your outdoor area feel stylish and put-together.

-What To Incorporate For Symphonic Color Therapy In Your Backyard
+Adding Symphonic Color Therapy to Your Backyard

 I think using soft background tones is key to creating a polished and relaxing space.
 These colors are inspired by nature and really help bring a sense of peace and tranquility to a room.
 I love working with shades like ivory, grey, taupe, olive green, and dusty blue because they just seem to bring a calming vibe to any space.